 Mike has authored articles published in the Harvard Business Review, CFO Magazine, Directors and Boards, National Association of Corporate Directors' newsletter, and served on the NACD's Blue Ribbon Commission on executive pay.
 He is also a co-author of a chapter in A Practical Guide to SEC Proxy and Compensation Rules.
 He has often been a guest speaker on compensation and benefit matters at conferences sponsored by the National Association of Stock Plan Professionals, Ray Garrett Jr. Corporate and Securities Law Institute, American Bar Association, PLI, Executive Enterprises, Garrett Law Institute (Northwestern University), Tulane Corporate Law Institute and Tennessee Law Institute.
 Mike is a member of the American Institute of Certified Public Accountants, the Illinois CPA Society, and the National Association of Stock Plan Professionals.
 He received a B.S. in Accounting from the University of Illinois.

-Bob Lamm is Assistant General Counsel and Assistant Secretary of Pfizer.
+Until recently, Bob Lamm was Assistant General Counsel and Assistant Secretary of Pfizer.
 Before joining Pfizer in 2008, he held senior legal and governance positions with a number of major corporations, including W. R. Grace & Co. and CA, Inc. He was also a shareholder of Gunster, Yoakley & Stewart, P.A., in West Palm Beach, Florida, where he served as Chair of the Firm's Securities and Corporate Governance Practice Group.